lukenetti3/Luke-Portfolio/README.md

 This is a portfolio website for Luke Netti.

-It is built using GatsbyJS.
+It is built using GatsbyJS and hosted on Netlify.

+<a href="https://lukenetti.com">Visit Site</a>